EditorConfig for consistent coding styles

 It’s nice to see project generators including this file in their templates, for example slush-angular and yeoman’s generator-angular.

 P.S.
-Agreeing on an acceptable coding style another holy war
+Agreeing on an acceptable coding style is another holy war